STAIRlab/sees/docs/developer/class_interface/analysis/index.md

----
-#template: partials/card_index.html
-...

 # Analysis Classes

-To facilitate code re-use and to provide for a design which is both flexible and extensible, object-oriented design principles can be applied to the analysis algorithm.
-This is first done by identifying the main tasks performed in a finite element analysis, abstracting them into separate classes, and then specifying the interface for these classes.
-It is important that the interfaces specified allow the classes to work together to perform the analysis and allow new classes to be introduced without the need to change existing classes.
-In this design an **Analysis** object is an aggregation of objects of the following types:
+The **Analysis** object is an aggregation of objects of the following types:

 1.  [`SolnAlgorithm`](algorithm/SolutionAlgorithm): The solution algorithm object is responsible for orchestrating the steps performed in the analysis.